Deedsman/php.script-upload-users/README.md

-This sccript use connetct wp-config
+This sccript use connect wp-config